MQKGitHub/Network-Fundamentals/README.md

 - Learned how packets and frames work together to send data across a network.
 - Explored key concepts like TCP/UDP protocols, the three-way handshake, ports, and packet structure.

 ### 📡 Extending Your Network
-- Coming soon...
+- Explored how routers, switches, VLANs, firewalls, and VPNs help expand and secure modern networks.
-- Coming soon...
+- Practised configuring firewall rules and sending packets through a simulated network to understand real-world traffic flow.

 ---